The 11 Most Asked Questions About Dutch Food

 The Dutch have a peculiar relationship with food.
 On the one hand, the Dutch realize that good food brings vibrancy and warmth and gets people together.
-But, on the other hand, there is this moral compass in Dutchmen that prohibits us from spending time preparing good food and enjoying it.
+But, on the other hand, this moral compass in Dutchmen prohibits us from spending time preparing good food and enjoying it.

 I have collected and answered the 11 most frequently asked questions about Dutch food to help you understand the relationship between the Dutch and food.